|Location||2 weeks||4 weeks|

->

-> On weekends, you can take a trip to Windhoek, where you can pick up supplies and have a leisurely lunch at the famous Joe’s Beer house.
-At the end of your program embark on a safari through the fabulous Etosha National Park!
+At the end of your program, visit Windhoek and have a leisurely lunch at the famous Joe’s Beer house and embark on a safari through the fabulous Etosha National Park!

->

-> The program starts on a Monday and the minimum visit is 2 weeks.
+The program starts on a Monday and the minimum visit is 2 weeks.
 Please aim to arrive on the Saturday prior so that you can be transferred to the clinic on the Sunday.
 We will communicate your flight details to the local staff and they will meet you at Windhoek International Airport.

 June – August is the dry season with very little rain.
 This can be a good time for game viewing as wildlife converges on the waterholes.
 In October and November, large herds of wildebeest, zebra, springbok and oryx migrate from the Namutoni area to Okaukuejo, where they remain until May.

 |Rainfall: October – December “little rains”, January to April more stormy period|

 |Return Transfers to Windhoek International Airport||Drinks and snacks|

 |Arrival induction and orientation in Namibia||Items of a personal nature (ie. internet, telephone etc)|